Measurement-induced entanglement transition in chaotic quantum Ising chain: Measurement of the Longitudinal Magnetization

 Together with the lack of integrability this Hamiltonian has the peculiarity of being invariant under $\cal{PT}$ symmetry, meaning that its spectrum is either purely real or, as in the parameter regime considered here, made of complex conjugate pairs of eigenvalues when $\cal{PT}$ symmetry is broken at the level of eigenstates~\cite{olalla09}.
+It is important to note that, although Eq.~\eqref{H_eff_long} resembles Hamiltonians studied in the context of the Yang-Lee edge singularity, the system remains far from the associated critical point when $h<1$.
+In contrast, for $h>1$, the system may approach criticality related to the Yang-Lee edge singularity ~\cite{chen}, but this is beyond the scope of our current analysis.

 Following the same approach as in the previous sections, we compute the entanglement entropy of the vacuum state $| \emptyset_{\eta} \rangle$ characterized by the largest imaginary part in the complex eigenvalues.
 We focus on a parameter range where the system is fully chaotic, as ascertained by the DSFF depicted in Fig.~\ref{Fig5}(a).
 Even in the presence of a transverse field we observe that the entanglement remains bounded with system size, following an area law even for small values of $\gamma$, as seen in Fig.~\ref{Fig5}(b).
 Such behavior in the entanglement scaling further suggests the absence of any gapless phase for weak $\gamma$, unlike the previous cases.
-As shown in Fig.~\ref{Fig5}(c), the spectral gap $\Delta$, calculated as the difference between the largest (vacuum state) and the second largest ($1^{\rm st}$ excited state) of the spectrum in the imaginary part ($\Delta=\Gamma^{0l}-\Gamma^{1l}$), no longer vanishes with system size $L$.
+As shown in Fig.~\ref{Fig5}(c), the spectral gap $\Delta$, calculated as the difference between the largest (non-Hermitian vacuum) and the second largest ($1^{\rm st}$ excited state) of the spectrum in the imaginary part ($\Delta=\Gamma^{0l}-\Gamma^{1l}$), no longer vanishes with system size $L$.
 Instead, it remains constant at some finite value.